Afro-Dominicans

-Afro-Dominicans (also referred to as African-Dominicans or Black Dominicans) are Dominicans of predominant Black African ancestry.
-They are a minority in the country representing 7.8% of the Dominican Republic's population according to a census bureau survey in 2022.
+Afro-Dominicans (also referred to as African Dominicans or Black Dominicans; Afro-Dominicanos/Dominicanos Africanos, Dominicanos negros) are Dominicans of predominant or total Sub-Saharan African (Black African) ancestry.

+They are a minority in the country representing 7.5% or 642,018 of the population, according to the 2022 census.

+In a previous estimate they were 7.8% of the Dominican Republic's population according to a survey published in 2021 by the United Nations Population Fund.
 About 4.0% of the people surveyed claim an Afro-Caribbean immigrant background, while only 0.2% acknowledged Haitian descent.
 Currently there are many black illegal immigrants from Haiti, who are not included within the Afro-Dominican demographics as they are not legal citizens of the nation.